 - 1. Install 1636 InterPC C2C-Link Adapter into a free slot and secure the bracket. - 2.
 Connect the adapter to a power source.
-Refer to "Adapter Powering" on page 237. - 3.
+Refer to the "Adapter Powering" topic in the 1636 section of the hardware manual. - 3.
 Using one 3303 C2C-Link Ribbon Cable, bind together the C2C-Link connectors of all the participating cards together with the C2C-Link of the adapter card. - 4.
 Using LAN Cables, interconnect the adapters.
-Refer to "InterPC Interconnect" on page 237.
+Refer to the "InterPC Interconnect" topic in the 1636 section of the hardware manual.